vmieres/The-Gold-Standard/README.md

 + Mexico and Russia have paid the lowest minimum hourly-wages over the years.

-+ Australia, Luxemburg, France, Germany, and Netherlands paid the highest minimum hourly-wages over the years.
++ Australia, Luxemburg, France, Belgium, and Netherlands paid the highest minimum hourly-wages over the years.

 + Korea and the UK have been continuosly increasing the minimum hourly-wage over the years.